Filocava99/Skinner/README.md

 /sk help | Shows the list of commands
 /sk reload | Reloads the config.yml
-/sk upload fileName fileExtension disguiseName <disguiseDisplayName> | Uploads a skin
+/sk upload fileName fileExtension disguiseName <disguiseDisplayName> | Uploads a skin /sk skin disguiseName | Changes your skin for other palyers

 ### Permissions:
     skinner.* : allows the use of all commands